o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 {: #ex-table title="Example Signal-Cause-Mitigation Mapping"}

 The 'Baseline' in the 'DISCARD-RATE' column is both DISCARD-CLASS and network dependent.

-# Implementation Experience {#experience}

-This appendix captures practical insights gained from implementing this Information Model across multiple vendors' platforms, as guidance for future implementers.

-1. The number and granularity of discard classes defined in the Information Model represent a compromise.
-It aims to provide sufficient detail to enable appropriate automated actions while avoiding excessive detail, which may hinder quick problem identification.
-Additionally, it helps to limit the quantity of data produced per interface, constraining the data volume and device CPU impacts.
-While further granularity is possible, the defined schema has generally proven to be sufficient for the task of mitigating unintended packet loss.
-2. There are many possible ways to define the discard classification tree.
-For example, we could have used a multi-rooted tree, rooted in each protocol.
-Instead, we opted to define a tree where protocol discards and causal discard classes are accounted for orthogonally.
-This decision reduces the number of combinations of classes and has proven sufficient for determining mitigation actions.
-3. Platforms often account for the number of packets discarded where the TTL has expired (or Hop Limit exceeded), and the device CPU has returned an ICMP Time Exceeded message.
-There is typically a policer applied to limit the number of packets sent to the device CPU, however, which implicitly limits the rate of TTL discards that are processed.
-One method to account for all packet discards due to TTL expired, even those that are dropped by a policer when being forwarded to the CPU, is to use accounting of all ingress packets received with TTL=1 as a proxy measure.
-4. Where no route discards are implemented with a default null route, separate discard accounting is required for any explicit null routes configured, in order to differentiate between interface/ingress/discards/policy/null-route/packets and interface/ingress/discards/errors/no-route/packets.
-5. It is useful to account separately for transit packets discarded by ACLs or policers, and packets discarded by ACLs or policers which limit the number of packets to the device control plane.
-6. It is not possible to identify a configuration error - e.g., when intended discards are unintended - with device discard metrics alone.
-For example, additional context is needed to determine if ACL discards are intended or due to a misconfigured ACL, i.e., with configuration validation before deployment or by detecting a significant change in ACL discards after a configuration change compared to before.
-7. Aggregate counters need to be able to deal with the possibility of discontinuities in the underlying counters.
-8. While the classification tree is seven layers deep, a minimal implementation may only implement the top six layers.

 # Full Information Model Tree {#sec-im-full-tree}